Kong/developer.konghq.com/app/gateway/networking/dns-config-reference.md

 ## Overview

-{{page.description}} {{site.base_gateway}} provides the Kong Manager, which must be able to interact with the Admin API.
+{{page.description}}. {{site.base_gateway}} provides Kong Manager, which must be able to interact with the Admin API.
 This application is subject to security restrictions enforced by browsers, and Kong must send appropriate information to browsers in order for it to function properly.

 These security restrictions use the applications’ DNS hostnames to evaluate whether the applications’ metadata satisfies the security constraints.
 As such, you must design your DNS structure to meet the requirements.

 ## DNS structure requirements

+The two types of requirements are:

 * Kong Manager and the Admin API are served from the same hostname, typically by placing the Admin API under an otherwise unused path, such as `/_adminapi/`.